 All newly hired drivers must complete Pierce Transit’s training program, which includes classroom and coach practice instruction.
 Pierce Transit does not require new hires to already have a Commercial Driver’s License (CDL) or prior transit driving experience (only the CDL Permit Class B with Passenger endorsement is required for new hires.
 Pierce Transit completes CDL training on-site through third party testers.
 Attendance is required at every class; no make-up classes are allowed.

-As a Trainee you will initially be paid at $18.66 per hour.
-The pay rate gets better quickly!
-The hourly rate increases to $20.72 upon successful completion of the first three phases of training when Trainees graduate to the role of Relief Transit Operator (RTO).
-After successfully completing the probationary period, (6 months/1040 hours), you will look forward to earning $22.03 per hour.
+As a Trainee you will initially be paid at $22.03 per hour.
+All Trainees start at this step, regardless of prior experience.
+The pay rate increases quickly!
+The hourly rate moves to $23.32 upon successful completion of the first three phases of training (10 weeks) when Trainees move to the role of Relief Transit Operator (RTO).
+After successfully completing the probationary period, (6 months/1040 hours as an RTO), you will receive $24.14.

-As Transit Operator positions become available, they are filled by Relief Transit Operators on the basis of seniority.
-As a full-time Transit Operator, the hourly salary begins at $25.03 per hour.
-Our Transit Operators salary range is currently going up to $31.76 per hour, which equals a base annual salary of $66,060.00, plus benefits. *With voluntary overtime, an RTO recently made an annual salary of more than $130,000."
+As Transit Operator positions open up they are filled by Relief Transit Operators on the basis of seniority.
+As a full time Transit Operator, the hourly salary begins at $25.03 per hour.
+The top of our Transit Operator pay range is currently $31.76 per hour, which equates to a base annual salary of $66,060, plus benefits.
+Additionally, there is often overtime work available.
+In 2020, the top Transit Operator earner made over $130,000.